William-Hill-Community/easy-pipeline/readme.md

 ## Supported node versions
 This library is written using ES 2015 features.
-Therefore it can only be used in NodeJS 6.4.0+.
+Therefore it can only be used in node 6.4.0+.

-If you need to run it in an older version of NodeJS, code should be transpiled first.
+If you need to run it in an older version of node, code should be transpiled first.

 ## Install